Russia–United States relations: Mutual perceptions by the countries' populations

 Seventy-eight percent of Russians polled said the United States meddles "a great deal" or "a fair amount" in Russian politics, compared to 69 percent of Americans who say the same about Russian interference in U.S. politics. ...
 The poll found that 31 percent of Russians said Moscow tried to influence U.S. domestic affairs in a significant way, compared to 55 percent of Americans who felt that their own government tried to do the same thing in Russia. ...
 Only 31 percent of Americans say they hold a positive view of Russia, and 24 percent of Russians say the same of the United States. ...
 Eighty-one percent of Russians said they felt the United States was working to undermine Russia on the world stage; 77 percent of Americans said the same of Russia.

 A Levada poll released in August 2018 found that 68% of Russian respondents believe that Russia needs to dramatically improve relations with the United States and other Western countries.
 According to The Moscow Times, "Russians increasingly view the United States in a positive light following a presidential" summit in Helsinki in July 2018.
 "For the first time since 2014, the number of Russians who said they had "positive" feelings towards the United States (42 percent) outweighed those who reported "negative" feelings (40 percent)."

 The 2019 poll independently conducted by the Chicago Council and Levada Center found that 85% of Russians and 78% of Americans say the United States and Russia are "more rivals than partners."
 The president of the Center for Citizen Initiatives, Sharon Tennison, stated in 2019, "In my 35 years of traveling throughout Russia, I've never before witnessed such a vast gap between what average Americans 'believe' about Russia and Russia's reality on ground today."

 A Levada poll released in February 2020 found that 80% of Russian respondents believe that Russia and the West should become friends and partners.
 However, only 42% of Russians polled said they had a positive view of the United States.
 Only 18% of Americans polled by Pew Research Center said they had a positive view of Russia.
 According to the Pew Research Center, "57% of Russians ages 18 to 29 see the U.S. favorably, compared with only 15% of Russians ages 50 and older."
 In 2019, only 20% of Russians viewed U.S. president Donald Trump positively.
 Only 14% of Russians expressed net approval of Donald Trump's foreign policies and actions.

 A 2024 Gallup poll shows that twenty-six percent of Americans consider Russia to be the United States' greatest enemy today, ranking it as the second-largest known enemy of the United States after China.
+According to a 2026 Gallup poll, only 17% of Americans have favorable opinions of Russia, while 79% have an unfavorable opinion.
+This was the third most negative ranking Americans gave out of the 21 foreign countries surveyed.